dujanhung/json-validator/doc.md

 @unique
 ```

-marks this value as unique against similar values from different JSON object within the array.
+marks this value as unique against similar values from different JSON objects within the array.

 example: